Florence in 1 Day: a guidebook for getting the most out of your visit

 If you are only going to spend one day in the city of Florence, you have to be prepared for a day against the clock.
 Here are a few tips to keep in mind for this express trip:

-• And if you want to go deeper into each of the proposals or even know other alternatives, visit the post what to see and do in Florence.
+- And if you want to learn more about each of the proposals or even know other alternatives, visit the post What to see and do in Florence